Eric Bieniemy returning to Chiefs sideline, sources say - NewsBreak

 Eric Bieniemy returning to Chiefs sideline, sources say

-KANSAS CITY, Mo.
-(WDAF) — Sources tell WDAF’s Harold Kuntz, Kansas City Chiefs offensive coordinator Eric Bieniemy is returning to the team.
+KANSAS CITY, Mo. — Sources tell FOX4’s Harold Kuntz, Kansas City Chiefs offensive coordinator Eric Bieniemy is returning to the team.

 Bieniemy’s contract ended after the 2021 season and he interviewed for several vacant head coaching jobs around the NFL.